What are the latest funding news in the edge AI market? (June 2026)

 How much did they raise?

-Axelera AI raised more than $250M in this round.
+Axelera AI secured more than $250.0 million in this funding round.

 What round is it?